GriaineigisO/Griaineigis-s-Language-Generator/GuidesForMyself.md

    }
    ```

    In the line `childClassifier = generatedCountNouns[countNounArray.indexOf("child")]`, please make sure that the word within the `.indexOf` method already exists in the dictionary.
 This will not work if the word has not yet been added.
+If the noun if a mass noun then be sure to use `generatedMassNouns[massNounArray.indexOf()` instead of `generatedCountNouns[countNounArray.indexOf()`.
+It is possible to use a verb or adjective root as a classifier, in such a case, use the functions `verbClassifierExamplesInDictionaryEntries()` and `adjectiveClassifierExamplesInDictionaryEntries` instead.

    When `randomNumForChild` is 0, the word for the child classifier will be taken from a pre-existing noun, in this case the noun "child".
 You can add as many possible nouns as you want, so long as the last `else if` is `childClassifier = generateWords();`.